shkschneider/atom/README.md

 * `file-icons`: Assign file extension icons and colours for improved visual grepping
 * `minimap`: A preview of the full source code
+* `project-dropdown`: Atom package for project management, enables a dropdown above the file tree that switches between the various project directories.

 Themes: